 We typically rented a house with friends or family for the whole summer or parked ourselves at a Club Med style resort with all the amenities.
 The houses had heavy shutters against the heat and hardwood floors, and bats would roam at dusk.
 We would head to the city for dinner, finding a cozy tavern type place, since the parents loved dining en plein air.
 Then we would be allowed to run around the squares and chase pigeons and bump into gaudy tourists.
 At a resort it was actually fun to dress up for supper after spending the whole day in a bathing suit.
 White looks so good against a summer tan.

 Wish You Were Here

 There were bug bites and sun burns, bullies and besties, beauty and, at times, boredom.
 But we forgot about everything back at home.
 The pets, the grades, the little daily grievances.
-It was cool to see Dad without a tie and a frown, donning speedos, basically being a big kid himself.
+It was cool to see Dad without a tie and a frown, donning trunks, basically being a big kid himself.
 It was wondrous to see Mom in her element as a sun worshipper, looking golden and mysterious with her locally purchased bangles and necklaces of coral and gold.

 Then the last day arrived.
 Getting up early to catch the plane.
 The sadness of the airport.
 Arriving home to find sand in our pockets weeks later.
 Placing shells in special places and writing letters so summer friends and summer loves.
 A lifetime had passed.
 Time had stood still and expanded at the same time.
 We made memories that last forever.
 Until the next summer.